Meet Edward Pompeian

 Age of Revolutions in the Americas

-Edward P. Pompeian researches the history of Latin America and the Caribbean in the period when imperial conflict, emancipation and slave abolition transformed former colonies into nation-states during the Age of Revolutions in the Americas, 1750-1830.
-His scholarly and teaching interests are Colonial Latin America, the Spanish Caribbean, Atlantic trade and commerce, slavery and emancipation, translocal history, imperial margins and frontiers, environmental history, migration and globalization, and cross-cultural relations broadly defined.
+Edward P. Pompeian is a historian of the Atlantic World, colonial Latin America and the Caribbean and vast early America.
+His research and teaching focus on the period when imperial conflict, emancipation and slave abolition transformed former colonies into nation-states during the Age of Revolutions in the Americas, 1750-1830.
+His scholarly and teaching interests are colonialism in the Americas, Atlantic trade and commerce, slavery and emancipation, translocal history, imperial margins and frontiers, environmental history, migration and globalization and cross-cultural relations broadly defined.

 Pompeian is the faculty adviser for The University of Tampa’s Theta Gamma Chapter of Phi Alpha Theta, the national history honors society.
 His past service includes supervising writing tutors working with students enrolled in history courses, serving on scholarship and honors theses committees, and advising Fulbright Scholarship applicants.